 Discover the trends behind global Scotch Whisky exports

-Scotch Whisky is the world's number one internationally traded spirit, with exports worth over £5.4bn in 2024.
-44 bottles of Scotch Whisky were shipped every second to around 168 global markets, totaling the equivalent of 1.4bn bottles (70cl @40% ABV).
+Scotch Whisky is the world's number one internationally traded spirit, with exports worth over £5.36bn in 2025.
+43 bottles of Scotch Whisky were shipped every second to around 163 global markets, totalling the equivalent of 1.34bn bottles (70cl @40% ABV).

-Scotch Whisky Association Chief Executive, Mark Kent, on the 2024 export figures.
+Scotch Whisky Association Chief Executive Mark Kent, and Interim International Director Emily Weaver Roads, on the 2025 export figures.

 SWA Economist, Kathrin Furst, explains how the SWA collects and analyses the export figures.